litwr2/basic-mandelbrot/README.md

 # basic-mandelbrot
-Basic texts that implement very slow computation and visualization Mandelbrot set
+Basic texts that implement very slow computation and visualization of the Mandelbrot set

 All systems draw 320x200 raster in 2 colors.
 This project was based on codes from [this blog post](http://cbmandelbrot.blogspot.com/).
 Codes in this project are straightforward adaptation for systems tested.